-When you register for courses in your Student Portal, the course schedule will show which instructor is teaching each section of 1410.
-ENGL 1410 is primarily offered in Spring semesters; you will find a wider selection of teachers and themes in Spring.
-A small number of 1410 sections are offered each Fall and Summer.
+You can look for an instructor’s name in the course schedule (in your student portal) while you are registering for courses.
+ENGL 1410 is primarily offered in Spring semesters, so there are a wider selection of teachers and themes offered in Spring.
+A small number of 1410 sections are offered each Fall and Summer semester.

 Contact the Director of the First-Year Rhetoric and Writing Program Dr. Ann Amicucci, firstname.lastname@example.org, or the instructor with questions.